 In October 2022, the SEC adopted a final rule directing national securities exchanges and associations, including NASDAQ, to implement listing standards that require listed companies to adopt policies mandating the recovery or "clawback" of excess incentive-based compensation earned by a current or former executive officer during the three fiscal years preceding the date the listed company is required to prepare an accounting restatement, including to correct an error that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
-Under the final rule, Summit is required to adopt a clawback policy within 60 days after such listing standard becomes effective.
+Under the final rule, Summit was required to adopt a clawback policy within 60 days after such listing standard becomes effective.
+The NASDAQ's listing standards pursuant to the SEC's rule became effective on October 2, 2023.
+Summit adopted a compensation recovery policy pursuant to the NASDAQ listing standards on November 16, 2023.
+The policy is included as Exhibit 97.1 to this Form 10-K.